Wondering how to run book clubs in high school, perhaps books clubs and literature circles? I share my honest thoughts below.

 Secondly, my questions for literature circles reflect the type of questions for a book club outside of school.
 They are general, but the questions guide discussions and allow students the freedom to explore areas of the book they found interesting.

 Finally, if possible, show students a variety of books from different genres.
-Books from a classroom library or a school library work well—bring them up and allow students to handle them.
+Books from a classroom library or a school library work well—bring them up and allow classes to handle them.
 You can also borrow books from a local library.
 Often, librarians will come in and do a presentation.
-If you cannot bring physical books to students, take screenshots of books and make a collage of different genres.
+If you cannot bring physical books to classes, take screenshots of books and make a collage of different genres.
 Even better, ask students to explore a genre and create a collage, perhaps using Canva.

 Final ideas for book clubs.